• Link to Facebook

 What does recovering from childbirth involve?

-It is generally advised that you make an appointment with your healthcare provider 6 weeks after delivery to check that you are healing correctly.
+It’s advised that you make an appointment with your doctor 6 weeks after delivery to check that you’re healing correctly.

-Woman with baby in carrier talking to healthcare provider.
+Woman with baby in carrier talking to doctor.

 During the first few weeks, you need to take good care of yourself to rebuild your strength.
-The following steps can help:
+These things can help:

-• Take naps when the baby naps to make up for lost sleep at night from getting up to feed the baby.
+• If you can, take naps when the baby naps.
+This can help make up for lost sleep at night from getting up to feed the baby.

-• If stitches were needed during a vaginal delivery, take warm, shallow baths (sitz baths) twice a day to ease soreness and speed healing.
+• If stitches were needed during a vaginal delivery, take a shallow warm water bath (sitz bath) twice a day to ease soreness and speed healing.

 • After a cesarean section, keep the incision clean and dry.